 We will have a continuing need for capital to finance our operations.
-The Capital One Credit Facility contains affirmative and negative covenants usual and customary for leveraged financings, including, but not limited to: (i) maintaining an interest coverage ratio of at least 2.0 to 1.0 (ii) maintaining an asset coverage ratio of at least 2.25 to 1.0 and (iii) maintaining a minimum consolidated tangible net worth, excluding Structured Subsidiaries, of at least \$50 million, and the Deutsche Bank Credit Facility contains affirmative and negative covenants usual and customary for leveraged financings, including but not limited to maintaining a positive tangible net worth and limitations on industry concentration.
-Further, the Credit Facilities contains usual and customary default provisions including, without limitation: (i) a default in the payment of interest and principal; (ii) insolvency or bankruptcy of the Company; (iii) a material adverse change in the Company's business; or (iv) breach of any covenant, representation or warranty in the loan agreement or other credit documents and failure to cure such breach within defined periods.
-Additionally, the Capital One Credit Facility requires us to obtain written approval from the administrative agent prior to entering into any material amendment, waiver or other modification of any provision of the Advisory Agreement.
-The Capital One Credit Facility permits us to fund additional loans and investments as long as we are within the conditions so out in the agreement.
-Our continued compliance with the covenants contained in the Credit Facilities depends on many factors, some of which are beyond our control, and there are no assurances that we will continue to comply with these covenants.
-Our failure to satisfy these covenants could result in foreclosure by our lenders, which would accelerate our repayment obligations under one or both of our Credit Facilities and thereby have a material adverse effect on our business, liquidity, financial condition, results of opera
+The Capital One Credit Facility contains affirmative and negative covenants usual and customary for leveraged financings, including:

+- maintaining an interest coverage ratio of at least 2.0 to - maintaining an asset coverage ratio of at least 2.25 to 1.0 - maintaining a minimum consolidated tangible net worth, excluding Structured Subsidiaries, of at least \$50 million.

+The Deutsche Bank Credit Facility contains affirmative and negative covenants usual and customary for leveraged financings, including maintaining a positive tangible net worth and limitations on industry concentration.
+Further, the Credit Facilities contains usual and customary default provisions including:

+- a default in the payment of interest and principal; - insolvency or bankruptcy of the Company; - a material adverse change in the Company's business; or - breach of any covenant, representation or warranty in the loan agreement or other credit documents and failure to cure such breach within defined periods.

+Additionally, the Capital One Credit Facility requires us to obtain written approval from the administrative agent prior to entering into any material amendment, waiver or other modification of any provision of the Investment Advisory Agreement.
+The Capital One Credit Facility permits us to fund additional loans and investments as long as we are within the conditions set out in the agreement.
+Our continued compliance with the covenants contained in the Credit Facilities depends on many factors, some of which are beyond our control.
+There are no assurances that we will continue to comply with these covenants.
+Any failure to satisfy these covenants could result in foreclosure by our lenders, which would accelerate our repayment obligations under one or both of our Credit Facilities and thereby have a material adverse effect on our business, liquidity, financial condition, results of operations and ability to pay distributions to our stockholders.